Iron Monger: Obadiah Stane

-When Cly confronts Stark at the hospital, Tony faces Stane directly; Iron Man collects the newly completed Silver Centurion and flies to Long Island.
-Iron Man confronts Stane on Stane International's property and defeats Stane's agents, including the Chessmen who had proven a match for Iron Man's previous armor.
+Iron Man collects the newly completed Silver Centurion armor and flies to Long Island.
+Iron Man confronts Stane on Stane International's property and defeats Stane's agents.
 Stane dons the Iron Monger armor and confronts Iron Man personally.
-The Iron Monger is more powerful than Iron Man's previous armor, but not the Silver Centurion model, which includes such features as the ability to absorb the heat from the Iron Monger's thermal rays and channel into the armor's own energy supplies.
-Stane tries to defeat Iron Man by tricking him into entering a room where Stark's friends (Happy, Pepper and Mrs. Arbogast) are being held in suspended animation tanks.
-The room's walls are covered with photo-electric cells that will send 200,000 volts into their bodies if Iron Man moves.
-Refusing to give in, Iron Man calmly uses his armor's sensors to find the power source of Stane's trap, and destroys it with his chest-plate's uni-beam weapon, which requires no movement to fire.
+The Iron Monger proves to be more powerful than Iron Man's previous armor, but is unable to overpower the Silver Centurion model, which is able to absorb the heat it generates.
+Stane tries to defeat Iron Man by tricking him into entering a room where Hogan, Potts, and Arbogast are being held in suspended animation and will be electrocuted if Iron Man moves.
+Refusing to give in, Iron Man uses his armor's sensors to find the power source of Stane's trap and destroys it with his uni-beam, which requires no movement to fire.

-With Stark's friends freed, Iron Man confronts Stane and the villain learns that even in the Iron Monger armor, he is no match for Stark.
-Finally, Stane uses his last card: Gertl Anders's infant son whom Stane had abducted from an orphanage.
-Stane tells Iron Man to remove the helmet or he will crush the baby.
-Having detected interfering frequencies in the armor systems throughout the battle, Iron Man deduces that Stane is not experienced enough to pilot the Iron Monger armor without some help via an external computer.
-Stark uses the Iron Man armor's pulse bolts to destroy the building containing that computer, causing Stane's Iron Monger armor to seize up.
-Refusing to be arrested and humiliated, Stane kills himself by firing his repulsor ray beam into his head, disintegrating it.
+With Stark's friends freed, Iron Man confronts Stane, who realizes that he cannot win.
+Stane reveals Gertl Anders's infant son, whom he had abducted from an orphanage, threatening to kill the baby unless Iron Man removes his helmet.
+Having detected interfering frequencies in the armor systems throughout the battle, Iron Man deduces that Stane is not experienced enough to pilot the Iron Monger armor without assistance from an external computer.
+Stark uses his armor's pulse bolts to destroy the building containing the computer, causing the Iron Monger armor to seize up.
+Defeated, Stane refuses to face the humiliation of being arrested, and instead uses his armor's repulsor beam to commit suicide.